RACV Logo

 Day 6: Karatu

-Enjoy a leisurely overland vehicle game drive and picnic lunch on your way out of Serengeti National Park today.
+Enjoy a leisurely game drive and picnic lunch on your way out of Serengeti National Park today.
 Soak up final views of this incredible spot before making the long drive to Karatu – a small town nearby and your base for the next two nights.

 Day 7: Karatu